crow-004/musical-chairs-game/enclave-service/README.md

 2.  **Confidentiality:** The execution state is encrypted in RAM.
 3.  **Attestability:** The processor can generate a cryptographic proof (Remote Attestation) that this specific code is running on genuine hardware.

+### Attestation Caching & Strict TTL
+To optimize performance and security, the backend implements a **Strict TTL (Time-To-Live)** caching mechanism for attestation reports:
+*   **Caching:** The backend requests and verifies the Enclave's Attestation Report, caching it for a short duration (5 minutes).
+*   **Strict TTL:** This ensures that the proof of integrity provided to users is always fresh, preventing replay attacks with old reports while protecting the Enclave Service from excessive load.

 ## Source Code

 The core logic is located in [`main.go`](./main.go).
 It handles: